-Our Ten-Step Guide To Shedding Pounds Fast
+Our Ten-Step Guide for How to Lose 15 Pounds Fast

 The good news is that with a strategy in place, a positive attitude, and self-control, a weight loss of as much as 15 pounds can be achieved in 30 days.
 It’s no easy feat, but with a few simple steps, you can see results in just 4 weeks.